Kim Kardashian, Jennifer Lopez & More Celebrate Oprah's 69th Birthday

-Kim Kardashian, Jennifer Lopez, Sharon Stone and More Celebrate Oprah's 69th Birthday!
+Kim Kardashian, Jennifer Lopez and More Celebrate Oprah's 69th Birthday at Anastasia Beverly Hills Event

 Oprah Winfrey is celebrating her birthday in style!
-The beloved media mogul rang in her 69th birthday over the weekend at a star-studded party that included a lot of her famous friends -- and was also a celebration of the 25th anniversary of high-end beauty brand, Anastasia Beverly Hills.
+The beloved media mogul rang in her 69th birthday over the weekend at a star-studded party put on by Anastasia Beverly Hills.

+A slew of A-list megastars came out to celebrate the 25th anniversary of Anastasia Soare's famed beauty brand, Anastasia Beverly Hills.
+Amid the festivities, Oprah was presented with a cake to commemorate her special day.

 Kim Kardashian took to Instagram on Sunday -- the day of Oprah's actual birthday -- to share some pictures from the stylish festivities that she snapped alongside the TV icon.